LeelaChessZero/lc0/openSUSE_install.md

 ## RPM packages vs Building from Source

-An extremely versatile Build script that makes building from source simple and trivial is provided below which should run on practically any version of openSUSE but supports only the eopenBLAS backend, which means it can be run on any openSUSE without any hardware dependencies, and supports any version of openSUSE LEAP or Tumbleweed.
+An extremely versatile Build script that makes building from source simple and trivial is provided below which should run on practically any version of openSUSE but supports only the openBLAS backend, which means it can be run on any openSUSE without any hardware dependencies, and supports any version of openSUSE LEAP or Tumbleweed.
 Most of the procedure after starting the script is just waiting to finish, no technical knowledge is required.

 For those who instead prefer to not install the many files to build lc0, experimental packages (as of this writing) are available for LEAP 15 and Tumbleweed only (as of this writing).
 Known quirks are described, and supports both BLAS (which can be installed on any hardware) and OpenCL which supports AMD GPU only.
 For Users who wish to use a pre-built binary from a package, skip down to "RPM packages"